LLNL/lbann/applications/CANDLE/pilot2/tools/README.txt

-The tools in this directory are (proabally all) embarrassingly parallel.
+The tools in this directory are embarrassingly parallel.
 They don't use GPUs, so you are advised to compile lbann without CUDA, in order to use all avalailable CPUs on your nodes.